 Distancing herself from the “Young British Artist” scene of the 1990s, Brown moved to New York in 1994, when she gained attention with a photo spread in “The New Yorker” magazine.

 Her “Sirens and Shipwrecks and Bathers and the Band” 2006 is a huge 33-foot triptych of swirling gestures.
 The shipwrecked boat is surrounded by a hint of several burkini-clad women, a reference to an incident in Nice, France when armed police forced a Muslim woman to remove the covered-up garment she was wearing on the beach.

-Brown uses historical references in these works as she appropriates works from past artists such as Goya and Degas.
-The sketches show how she makes copied forms her own through the technique of repetition.
+Brown uses historical references in these and other works as she appropriates images from past artists such as Goya and Degas.
+The sketches show how she makes these forms her own through the technique of repetition.
 The fluidity in her drawings and her facility with line comes from her putting marks down quickly and confidently.
 “Learning to draw is teaching yourself how to see, or making something you want to see.”
 Her drawings open onto a formal dreamland, through repetition.

 Her art has appeared in more than a dozen solo exhibitions, numerous group shows, and art fairs throughout the world, with her most recent being the 2017 Armory Show and FOG Design+Art.
 Her paintings are in the permanent collection of the Guggenheim, Whitney, Hirschhorn, Tate Modern, MOCA , and others.